Cayetano María Huarte Ruiz de Briviesca: List of works

-It is very possible that Huarte was influenced by the Literary School of Salamanca as in some poems he uses the alias “Delio” which was used and originally created by Fray Diego González.
-In addition he writes using anacreontic verses, a style which was favoured by Meléndez Valdés, as well as the use of themes distinctive to Quintana poetry, such as those seen in Sueño de Delio a Albana [Delio's Dream for Albana].
+It is possible that Huarte was influenced by the Literary School of Salamanca, as in some poems he uses the alias “Delio,” which was used and initially created by Fray Diego González.
+In addition, he writes using anacreontic verses, a style which was Meléndez Valdés' favoured, and the use of themes distinctive to Quintana poetry, such as those seen in Sueño de Delio a Albana [Delio's Dream for Albana].
 It would also be interesting to establish the possible (or certain) connections between Huarte and the members of the Sevillian Literary School, such as Arjona, Manuel María del Mármol, Reinoso, Blanco White or Lista, but there is no documentation to prove it.
-Huarte's clerical status was by no means exceptional in late 18th century Spanish poetry: Fray Diego González, from the Literary School of Salamanca and many of the leading representatives from the School of Seville were also ecclesiastical.
+Huarte's clerical status was not exceptional in late 18th-century Spanish poetry: Fray Diego González, from the Literary School of Salamanca, and many of the leading representatives from the School of Seville were also ecclesiastical.

-A recurring theme in Huarte's poetry is his love for his small hometown Cadiz, as can be seen in the verses of his work Llanto de Delio por su patria Cádiz [Delio's lament for his homeland Cadiz], written after the British Royal Navy attacked the city in 1797.
-One can also readily appreciate Huarte's various philanthropic concerns such as those in Sueño de Delio y Albana [Delio's Dream for Albana], where the anti-slavery sentiments that began to penetrate Spain towards the end of the 18th century are echoed, condemning the atrocities practiced by various European nations towards the African people; and Fábula dicha por una niña del Hospicio [Fable told by a Girl from the Orphanage] in which he urges the orphanage's board of directors to continue with their care efforts.
-A social and moral criticism is also very present in his second satirical work: Contra las diversiones en las corridas de toros [Against the Spectacle of Bullfighting].
+A recurring theme in Huarte's poetry is his love for his small hometown of Cadiz, as can be seen in the verses of his work Llanto de Delio por su patria Cádiz [Delio's lament for his homeland Cadiz], written after the British Royal Navy attacked the city in 1797.
+One can also readily appreciate Huarte's various philanthropic concerns, such as those in Sueño de Delio y Albana [Delio's Dream for Albana], where the anti-slavery sentiments that began to penetrate Spain towards the end of the 18th century are echoed, condemning the atrocities practiced by various European nations towards the African people; and Fábula dicha por una niña del Hospicio [Fable told by a Girl from the Orphanage], in which he urges the orphanage's board of directors to continue with their care efforts.
+Social and moral criticism is also expressed in his second satirical work: Contra las diversiones en las corridas de toros [Against the Spectacle of Bullfighting].

-It is interesting to note the position of the canon with regard to the war against the French National Convention (1793–1795) as in contrast to the rest of the country who enthusiastically welcomed the conflict of a new war on religion, Huarte continually expressed his rejection of these attitudes.
+It is interesting to note the position of the canon concerning the war against the French National Convention (1793–1795), as in contrast to the rest of the country, which enthusiastically welcomed the conflict of a new war on religion, Huarte continually expressed his rejection of these attitudes.
 In Silvano a su hijo que iba voluntario de campaña, [Silvano to his Son who Voluntarily went to the Campaign], a poem written in 1795, Huarte displayed his condemnation of the alleged “war on religion”, saying that it was fanaticism that “invented that voice, unknown in the purest age of Christianity”.
 He also condemned the war against France in his work Anacreóntica a Don Antero Benito Núñez [Anacreontic to Don Antero Benito Núñez], written a year prior.